TyeMcQueen/terraform-google-certificate-map-simple/README.md

 ### DNS-Authorized SSL Certificates

-For each hostname you list (in `hostnames1` or `hostnames2`) that does not contain a "|", a DNS-Authorized SSL Certificate is created.
+For each hostname you list (in `hostnames1` or `hostnames2`) that does not contain a "|", a DNS-authorized SSL Certificate is created.
 When this module creates such a certificate, it also creates a DNS Authorization and the DNS Record that fulfills that authorization.
 This last item requires write access to the GCP-Managed DNS Zone where the hostname would be registered.